ScienceOxford/micro-ant/docs/index.md

 If your charging port has broken, and we have sent you a new one, please follow these instructions!

 ### Step 1
-Connect a microUSB lead to the socket in your new charger - do not plug it into a power source yet.
+Gently connect a microUSB lead to the socket in your new charger - do not plug it into a power source yet.

 ![usb port](charger1.JPG "usb port")
 ![usb lead in charger](charger2.JPG "usb lead in charger")